fredbi/go-experiments/go-openapi/README.md

 * Externalize the client/server feature, with its templates
 * Support pluggable features using the portable plugin design from `hashicorp`

+* New features that I'd like
+  * Support OAI v3.x (see below)
+  * Still support OAI v2
+  * Stop being shy and expose (propose?) extensions to the standard
+  * Generated server supporting streams out-of-the-box (likely with an opinionated view)
+  * Produce a GUI with a more interactive experience like "try and generate a small bit so I can see if I like the result" (e.g. using `fyne-io`)
+  * Introduce rule-based configuration to inject custom tags based on rules (e.g. pattern matching)
+  * Add the ability to generate protobuf from jsonschema (I know this is already covered somewhere else, I'd just like to make it better if I can)
+  * Add the ability to generate `grpc` and `nats` servers or clients based on this protobuf
+  * Expose new useful tools like extracting schemas from a database, or better API documentation tools

 * Doc: support versioned documentation
-* Releasing: modernize with `goreleaser`
+* Releases: modernize with `goreleaser`

 ### analysis

 * spec flattening (i.e. bundling remote schema documents into a single root document) is very complex.
 Much more than it should be at least
-* spec flattening started by introducing a lot of other transforms (like renaming things, and reorganizing complex things) which were unrelated to _just_ bundling remote `$ref` in a single document.
-So we introduced the concept of "minimal flattening" to do just that (yeah it makes things more complicated to explain)...
+> spec flattening started by introducing a lot of other transforms (like renaming things, and reorganizing complex things),
+>  which were unrelated to _just_ bundling remote `$ref` in a single document.
+>  So we introduced the concept of "minimal flattening" to do just that (yeah it makes things more complicated to explain)...

-* the analyzer is actually not used a lot by go-swagger, not as much as it should at least.
-In particular go-swagger largely resorts to its internal type resolver rather than on schema analysis
+* the analyzer is actually not used a lot by go-swagger, not as much as it should at least

+> In particular go-swagger largely resorts to its internal type resolver rather than to schema analysis, so we have that kind
+> of more or less duplicated features.

 #### What would I like to do?

-I think the entire feature is too much dependent on many design choices that I'd like to change (handling JSON, handling $ref's, etc).
+I think the entire feature is too dependent on many historical design choices which I'd like to change (handling JSON, handling $ref's, etc).
 I don't think we will ever push a "v2" of that one.

-The eventual fate of this repo will therefore likely be a "github archive".
+Therefore, the eventual fate of this repo will likely be a "github archive".

 The intent (that is, to analyze swagger stuff and make it more palatable to other tools) remains totally valid.
 However, I would like to reason about analysis in a more focused way.
 For example, I'd make different, more specialized _analyzers_ to support different intents: